 When in the minor salivary glands, a five mm margin should be obtained.
 These tumors do not invade into periosteum.
 Thus, the bone need not be resected.
 When tumor bed recurrences occur, they show significant resistance to treatment, with management options including monitoring only, surgery, and radiotherapy.

 Pleomorphic adenomas harbor a small risk of malignant transformation.
-The malignant potential is proportional to the time the lesion is in situ (1.5% in first five years, 9.5% after 15 years).
-Therefore excision is warranted in almost all cases.
+The malignant potential is proportional to the time the lesion is in situ (1.5% in the first five years, 9.5% after 15 years).
+Therefore, excision is warranted in almost all cases.
 Other risk factors for malignancy include advanced age, radiation therapy, large size, and recurrent tumors.

 Differentials for pleomorphic adenoma include Warthin tumor, parotid nodal metastasis, facial nerve schwannomas, myoepitheliomas, mucoepidermoid and adenoid cystic carcinoma, and a large variety of other neoplasms nonspecific to salivary glands.
 Histopathology remains the gold standard in differentiating them all.